Top 5 Expired Listing Scripts That Convert (+ Free Download)

-How about I come by this Saturday for 15 minutes tops and show you how I sell homes.
-It’s likely a far different approach than one you’ve seen before.
+How about I come by this Saturday for 15 minutes—tops—and show you how I sell homes?
+It’s likely a far different approach than you’ve seen before.

 Hi, is this the homeowner?
 I’m _____ with _____.

-You know, I work in the neighborhood, and I noticed that your home was no longer for sale.
+I work in the neighborhood and noticed that your home was no longer for sale.
 Are you planning to put it back on the market?

-I can understand why you might feel pretty discouraged—it’s a great house.
+I understand why you might feel discouraged—it’s a great house.
 Any idea why it didn’t sell?
 Any offers?

-I was just pretty surprised to see it on the market for ___days, I assumed it would be gone in a few weeks.
+I was surprised to see it on the market for ___ days; I assumed it would be gone in a few weeks.
 What made you all decide to sell?
 Where are you moving to?

-Would you mind if I came by this Saturday at _____?
+Could I come by this Saturday at _____?
 I’m happy to give you some feedback.

 Hi, is this the homeowner?
 I’m _____ calling with _____ about your home.

 I noticed it is no longer for sale.
-I’m sorry to see it didn’t sell, it’s a great house—I really like the (name some features) and I thought for sure it would be a fantastic fit for a buyer out there.
+I’m sorry to see it didn’t sell.
+It’s a great house—I really like the (name some features), and I thought it would be a fantastic fit for a buyer out there.

 Do you know why the home didn’t sell?
 Hmm…well, do you know what your agent did to help get the home sold?

-Well, there’s a reason I sell homes in this area, and I have a lot of ways that I market homes that might really give your home an advantage if you’re looking to interview agents in the future.
+Well, there’s a reason I sell homes in this area, and I have a lot of ways that I market homes that might give your home an advantage if you’re looking to interview agents in the future.
 I have a proven track record of closing deals quickly—in fact, over 80% of my listings sell within the first 30 days, often for more than the asking price.

 When did you want to move by?
 Where are you heading?
-Wow, well, I think I could certainly help get you there by (date).
+Wow, well, I could certainly help get you there by (date).

-I just sold the house at ________, do you think I could swing by and take a look at your house this Saturday at ____?
+I just sold the house at ________.
+Could I swing by and look at your home this Saturday at ____?

-I’ll give you my honest opinion, and tell you a little about what I do that’s different.
-I know you probably feel pretty discouraged right now, but not all agents are the same.
+I’ll give you my honest opinion and tell you a little about what I do that’s different.
+You probably feel discouraged now, but not all agents are the same.